Stacked-Org/stacked/README.md

 - ViewModels may be re-used if the UI required the exact same functionality.
 - ViewModels should not know about other ViewModels

 That's quite a bit of "rules" but they help during production.
 Trust me.

-Lets get on to some of the implementation.
+## Stacked's place in your architecture

+Stacked provides you with classes and functionalities to make it easy to implement that base architecture that this package is built for.
+There are additional things that you can add to your application that will make the user of this architecture much more pleasant.
+This will be discussed in full on the architecture series that will come out soon.
+Everything from navigation, dependency injection, service location, error handling, etc.

 ## ViewModelBuilder